CuiWeicw/CuiWeicw.github.io/_pages/about.md

 # Recent News
+* I have one paper been accepted by COLING 2022.
+* I was invited to serve as PC for ICLR 2023.
 * I was invited to serve as PC for NeurIPS 2022.
 * I have one paper been accepted by ACL 2022.
 * I was invited to serve as PC for ICML 2022.